pypr/compyle/examples/README.rst

 are the tests.

-We now go into the details of each of these so as to provide a high-level overview of what can be done with CPy.
+We now go into the details of each of these so as to provide a high-level overview of what can be done with ComPyle.

 Annotating functions
 ---------------------

-The first step in getting started using CPy is to annotate your functions and also declare variables in code.
+The first step in getting started using ComPyle is to annotate your functions and also declare variables in code.

 Annotation is provided by a simple decorator, called ``annotate``.
 One can